williamyoum/Current-Song-Discovery/client/README.md

 This web application uses Spotify login authentication to access the current playing song, and provides song features such as time signature, tempo, key, mode.

+## Design

+## Technology

+TrackTheory's front end is built using the React framework with HTML based on JSON data from Spotify Api.

+## React

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts